 Home - A Dwelling or A Mindset?

-As a noun, home is defined as a structural dwelling where one’s domestic affections are at the center or an institution for the sick, homeless, etc.: nursing home, homeless shelter, or a retreat for an animal.
-In broader terms it is like “place”, such as a region where something is native or most common, a refuge, a person’s native place or own country.
+As a noun, home is defined as a structural dwelling where one’s domestic affections are at the center, or an institution for the sick, homeless, etc.: nursing home, homeless shelter, or a retreat for an animal.
+In broader terms, it is like “place”, such as a region where something is native or most common, a refuge, a person’s native place, or their own country.

 Home: My Mindset

-Whenever I travel or have moved to someplace new, the question of, “where are you from?”, would and still does come up partly as a conversation starter and because of my distinct midwestern dialect.
+Whenever I travel or move to a new place, the question of “where are you from?” comes up, partly as a conversation starter and because of my distinct Midwestern dialect.
 In addition, folks are simply curious and often find commonalities when discussing “home” or “place of birth”.

 When thinking about this question more internally and philosophically, I realize that my home is not any one place or dwelling, at least not in the traditional sense.